ankitforcode/ankitforcode/README.md

 ### Hi there, I'm Ankit - aka [ankitforcode] 👋

 ## I'm a Husband, Father, Devops, Technology Architect and Developer!
-- 🔭 I’m currently working as a Build Engineer with Verizon Connect!!
+- 🔭 I’m currently working as a Sr. Software Developer with Verizon Connect, Ireland!!
 - 🌱 I’m currently doing Masters in Artificial Intelligence.
 - 👯 I’m looking to collaborate with other's on some cool open source projects in GoLang or JavaScript.
 - 🥅 2020 Goals: Contribute more to Open Source projects and enhance my AWS and Azure Skills.